Section 4 - Fees & Payments for Dance Artists

 4.5 Rates of Compensation for Exclusivity

-1. Exclusivity requires that the Engagee does not work for another Engager on another activity during the agreement period.
+1. Exclusivity requires that the Engagee does not work for another Engager on another activity during the agreement period, unless otherwise negotiated.

-2. Where an Engager requires the exclusive right to an Engagee, the Engagee cannot expect his/her requests to adjust the rehearsal, technical or performance schedule to be honoured.
+2. Where an Engager requires the exclusive right to an Engagee, the Engagee cannot expect their requests to adjust the rehearsal, technical or performance schedule to be honoured.

 4.6 Rates for Compensation for Other Activities